 Documentation for health/medical types

 This page describes the health and medical types in the schema.org schema (MedicalEntity and subtypes), useful for content publishers that wish to mark up health and medical content on the web.
 Like all schema.org schemas, the health and medical schema is intended to make it easier for people to find the right web pages by exposing structured information contained in web pages to search engines, and may also enable other applications that make use of the structure.
+Today, beyond medical web pages and medical publications, most of health and medical web content are structured documents, based on clinical information models or HL7 standards (HL7 V3 RIM, CDA, C-CDA, FHIR etc.) and are integrating existing vocabularies and terminology (SNOMED, ICD, LOINC, ATC, RxNorm etc.).
+Therefore we assume that schema.org may be used to index not only the information buy also data itself.

+Moreover, some case use scenarios go beyond this simple indexing: schema.org has been used in recent health APIs, as a pillar source of medical ontology/vocabulary for formalization of healthcare information, through RDF graphs which is a high contribution to the semantic web interoperability.
 The scope of entities in this section of the schema is broad, and is intended to cover both consumer- and professionally-targeted health and medical web content; as a result, any particular piece of content is likely to use only a subset of the schema.
-The schema is targeted at web use cases and is not designed for clinical markup or clinical data exchange.
-Note as well that this schema is not intended to define or codify a new controlled medical vocabulary, but instead to complement existing vocabularies and onotologies.
+For granular classes and as far as possible, the concepts are mapped to other existing concepts from vocabularies and terminology (SNOMED, ICD, LOINC, ATC, RxNorm etc.).
+This is a scalable approach as schema.org can’t include all those granular concepts.
+Note as well that this schema is not intended to define or codify comprehensive medical ontology nor provide a clinical information model nor define or codify a new controlled medical vocabulary, but instead to provide a scalable, use-driven vocabulary schema.
 As a schema, its focus is on surfacing the existence of and relationships between entities described in content; the specific convention(s) used to name and/or code entities are outside of the scope of this schema.
 The schema does provide a way to annotate entities with codes that refer to existing controlled medical vocabularies (such as MeSH, SNOMED, ICD, RxNorm, UMLS, etc) when they are available.
 For example, see the sample markup for MedicalScholarlyArticle.
 For more details about the schema, and background on how it came to be, read on below.
 You can find some examples of use of the schema on the following types:

 MedicalCondition (information about a specific medical condition)

-Drug (information about a medical drug)
+Drug (information about a medical drug or medications)

 MedicalGuideline (a medical guideline)